-We’ve all heard about physical abuse and sexual abuse with children, domestic abuse, etc. But I had never heard of elder abuse.
-Thus why it is considered a silent problem.
-My uncle, my father’s brother, I found out, use to steal his mother’s, my granny’s social security, as well as the money her sons would send home for her to spend on her needs/wants.
+We’ve all heard about physical abuse and sexual abuse with children, domestic abuse, etc. But I had never heard of elder abuse, to the extent that I have read..
+Thus why it is considered a silent problem, my uncle, my father’s brother, I found out, use to steal his mother’s, my granny’s social security check, as well as the money her sons would send home for her to spend on her needs/wants.
 Not for their sibling to steal and waste on drinking, gambling, or drugs!!!!
-I’m sorry to say it, but this whole family is this way, except for 2 of my aunts.
+How can you do that to your own mother?
+My granny raised 9 children, and did so on her own.
+I’m sorry to say it, but this whole family is this way, except for 1 of my aunts.
 Nothing but a bunch of moochers, cons, and liars!

-There are many important warnings, especially if there are duplicates of any of the signs below, I would most definitely take action.
-I immediately removed my dad from his niece’s house and brought him to our house, that we bought in Florida.
-Before this time my husband and I were living in Indiana and was getting different stories from other family members.
+There are many vital warnings, especially if there are duplicates of any of the signs below, I would most definitely take action.
+I immediately removed my dad from his niece’s house and brought him to our home, that we bought in Florida.
+Before this time, my husband and I were living in Indiana and was getting different stories from other family members.
 They would call me, tell me all kinds of horrible stories, yet they would do nothing.
-I was told repeatedly that is wasn’t their place.
+I often told repeatedly that it wasn’t their place.
+Really?

 Below are some warnings for different kinds of abuse: